iai-callgrind/iai-callgrind/docs/src/intro.md

 ## Improving Iai-Callgrind

-No one's perfect!

-You want to share your experience with Iai-Callgrind and have a recipe that might be useful for others and fits into this guide?
+You want to improve the guide?
 You have an idea for a new feature, are missing a functionality or have found a bug?
 We would love to here about it.
 You want to contribute and hack on Iai-Callgrind?

 Please don't hesitate to [open an issue](https://github.com/iai-callgrind/iai-callgrind/issues).